Select Tab

 General Criteria for Distance Learning Program

 All distance learning programs of the University are offered using the e-learning method.
-Therefore, students applying to distance learning programs, apart from the academic requirements, are required to meet the following: (a) have satisfactory level of digital literacy including use of computer and basic applications, file managing, text editing, searching the Internet, sending and receiving emails using a web browser, (b) have access to a computer with speakers and a camera connected to their computer, (c) have broadband access to the Internet.
+Therefore, students applying to distance learning programs, apart from the academic requirements, are required to meet the following: (a) have a satisfactory level of digital literacy including the use of computer and basic applications, file managing, text editing, searching the Internet, sending and receiving emails using a web browser, (b) have access to a computer with speakers and a camera connected to their computer, (c) have broadband access to the Internet.

 Candidates’ minimum academic qualifications for admittance to the Program: